A TOUGH Wrestling Conditioning Workout (Even If You Don’t Wrestle)

 If I saw a wall on the side of a driveway I jumped over it.

 When I got to my house it was only 20 minutes from the start of my run.
-I cooled down by wakking to the top of the street (4 house lengths) and hitting 50 consecutive push ups.
+I cooled down by walking to the top of the street (4 house lengths) and hitting 50 consecutive push ups.

 I walked back down and took a shower mixing hot and cold water (contrast showers) to aid in recovery.